List of EastEnders characters introduced in 2014: Donna Yates

 Donna Yates, played by Lisa Hammond made her first appearance on 14 April 2014.
 Donna was not originally a disabled character, but this was changed when Hammond, who has dwarfism, impressed producers during her audition.
 Donna is the second regular disabled character to appear in EastEnders after Adam Best (David Proud).
 Donna is a market trader, who clashes with rival stall holders Bianca Butcher (Patsy Palmer) and Kat Moon (Jessie Wallace).
-Donna has foster parents.

 In an interview with Inside Soap, Hammond said, "there will be a humorous side to Donna."
 Despite being billed as aggressive and difficult, Hammond insists that she will not be totally unlikeable.
 She continued, "Initially, Donna is very opinionated.
 But there is a humorous side to her.
 I don't want her to just be a hard-faced cow.
 There needs to be a glint in her eye, tinged with a bit of sarcasm as well.
 It was hard to launch into being such a fiery character.
 Once I settled in, I thought, 'This is fun – people will hate me!'"
 It was reported that her character would get on the wrong side of Bianca and Kat immediately, following their assumption she is from the council.
-Hammond said: "Not only did I come in on my first day as someone who is difficult and a bit nosey, but I had to do it with Kat and Bianca!
-They are really strong women, so it was daunting.
-But Patsy (Bianca) and Jessie (Kat) have always been a good laugh in between scenes, so it was very easy to settle in."
-She also confirmed that her mentor is Patsy Palmer; "Patsy is my mentor.
-She told me to come straight to her with any questions."
 Hammond was nominated for Best Bitch at the Inside Soap Awards in 2014 for her portrayal as Donna.
 In August 2017, Hammond was longlisted for Funniest Female at the Inside Soap Awards.
 She did not progress to the viewer-voted shortlist.